Privacy Policy

 Resolving your concerns

-If you have any questions or concerns about your privacy, please raise them with your usual contact at QTC or the QTC Compliance Officer.
-QTC may ask you to put your concern in writing, or you may exercise your appeal or complaint rights in respect of decisions that have been made.
+If you have any questions or concerns about your privacy or our use or disclosure of your personal information, please raise them with your usual contact at QTC or the QTC Compliance Officer at the address or email address above.
+QTC may ask you to put your concern in writing.

-If you believe that QTC has breached its privacy obligations, you may lodge a complaint to the Information Commissioner.
-The IPA outlines the requirements for making a complaint, the process for how it will be managed, and the remedies that the Queensland Civil and Administrative Tribunal may order if the complaint is substantiated.
+If you are not satisfied by QTC’s response to your complaint, you may lodge a complaint to the Information Commissioner by completing the form at https://www.oic.qld.gov.au/about/privacy/make-a-privacy-complaint-2.
+Chapter 5 of the IPA outlines the requirements for making a complaint, the process for how it will be managed, and the remedies that the Queensland Civil and Administrative Tribunal may order if the complaint is substantiated.